conduits-link/frontend/README.md

    -  Code syntax highlighting
    -  Search bar
    -  Drag and drop with option buttons to the side of nodes
+5. Spell/grammar checker
-5. Customisation
+6. Customisation
    -  Allow people to write their own prompts (in development, just use CSV/JSON)

 ## Architecture

 Model Hosting - Development:

 -  Dan's local LLaMA model.
 -  AWS Sagemaker serverless inference with Free Tier.
 Max memory 6GB, which can run the LLaMA 7B model, and hopefully the 13B.
 Sagemaker offers many different models.
    -  150,000 seconds per month for the first 2 months.

 Model Hosting - Production:

 -  Host LLaMA2 on an [AWS EC2 C5](https://aws.amazon.com/ec2/instance-types/c5/) instance.
    -  Can use c5n.4xlarge, the cheapest option that can run LLaMA2 70B (42GB GPU memory). $1.024 per hour.
    -  Can use serverless inference, real-time inference, or asynchronous inference depending on budget etc.
 -  Give users option to choose their preferred LLM.
 -  Storage on AWS S3.

 General: